-Service users stated that staff support them to be as independent as possible; it was noted from discussions with staff and service users and records viewed that appropriate support is provided to meet the individual assessed needs of each service user.
+Service users stated that staff support them to be as independent as possible and to participate in a range of activities of their choice.
+It was noted from discussions with staff and service users and records viewed that appropriate support is provided to meet the individual assessed needs of each service user.
+Service users' have an allocated key worker whom they meet with regularly to review their care and support plan.

-It was noted that service users meetings take place monthly; service users stated that they are supported to discuss any concerns.
+It was noted that service users meetings take place weekly; service users stated that they are supported to discuss any concerns and to plan for the week ahead.
 Minutes of meetings viewed were noted to include details of the views, choices and decisions made by service users.

-Staff meetings are facilitated monthly; it was noted from minutes viewed details of matters discussed are retained.
+Staff meetings are normally facilitated monthly; it was noted from minutes viewed that a comprehensive account is retained of matters discussed.